NoxObscuro/Interactive-Document-Tagging/README.md

   -L, --lemmatization   Should lemmatization be applied before the creation of the
                         topic representation.
 Default: False
 ```
-After you are satisfied with the parameters, start the preprocessing with the following
+Second, after you are satisfied with the parameters, start the preprocessing with
-command.
+the following command.
 ```
 # docker compose -f <path/to/repository>/application/docker-compose-preprocessing.yml up
 ```
-Preprocessing, depending on the amount of data to be processed, can take anywhere
+Depending on the amount of data to be processed, the preprocessing can take anywhere
 from a few minutes to several days.
 After the preprocessing is finished successfully
 indicated by the line
 ```